 My dear granddaughter, I know you've grown so much since your daddy took this photograph a few years back.
-Now you share this little white Christmas tree that your mommy and daddy gave to me before you were born, and I gave back to you the year this picture was taken, with your little sister.
+Now you share this little white Christmas tree with your little sister.
+Your mommy and daddy gave it to me before you were born, and I gave it back to you the year this picture was taken.

 But someday you will be your mommy's age, or even my age, as hard as that is to imagine.
 So here's a little advice about Christmas from someone even older than your Mimi that maybe you'll find handy when you celebrate Christmas as an adult someday.

 Christmas is not the time for attending to one's duty; it is the time for having attended to it.
 If duty must be done, do it early.
 If there are letters that ought to be written, cards that should be exchanged, packages that must be gotten off, do all these things in that first burst of Yuletide spirit engendered by the merchants in late November.